mesosphere/marathon/docs/docs/command-line-flags.md

 For versions of Marathon prior to 1.4 the prefix for option name was just `MARATHON_`.
 In newer versions that is not supported anymore.

+For boolean values you should set the environment variable with empty value.
+For example, use `MARATHON_HA=` to enable --ha or `MARATHON_DISABLE_HA=` for `--disable_ha`.

+When using Debian packages, these environment variables should be defined in `/etc/default/marathon` file.

 ### Required Flags

 * `--master` (Required): The URL of the Mesos master.
 The format is a